5 Hours / 5 CEs

 • Intended Audience

-This training is designed for professionals working in custodial environments—such as jails, prisons, detention centers, or forensic hospitals—who are responsible for assessing and managing suicide risk among incarcerated individuals.
-The program is suitable for those specializing in correctional mental health, forensic psychology, psychiatry, social work, as well as allied roles including nursing staff and correctional officers.
+This training is intended for professionals who work with incarcerated individuals and are responsible for assessing and managing suicide risk.
+It is suitable for those specializing in correctional mental health, forensic psychology, psychiatry, social work, as well as those in allied roles such as nursing staff and correctional officers who interact with or provide care to incarcerated individuals.

 • Experience Level